jhogrefe/2015-02-14-sinatra-project/README.md

 **Here's what I want to do:**

- * Store a database of common translations
+ * Store a table of common translations in the database.
+This will be created by me.
- * Search database for matching text
+ * Ability to search the translation tables in the database for matching text, which will return the translated text to the user.
- * Use Microsoft Translator API as alternative when database search returns nothing
+ * Use Microsoft Translator API as alternative when searching the tables in my database returns nothing.
- * Use microsoft_translator gem to interact with Microsoft Translator
+ * Use microsoft_translator gem to interact with Microsoft Translator.
- * Add new translation records by user
+ * Add new translation records by user in their own table of the database.
+For example, a user who speaks French may want to add a new text record for "Save as PDF" in French; they can enter the English and French versions and submit to add to the user table of the database.
- * Separate search of user database for matching text
+ * Separate search of translations entered by users in their own table of the database for matching text.
+If a user doesn't find a translation of their text when doing a search in the main table of the database (created by me), they have the option to search the user table of the database for the translations.

 **OPTIONAL:**
 Use a second gem called bad_word_detector to filter offensive language for the user created language table: